The Power of the Growing Global Middle Class (Part 2)

 "The activity of many of our customers-especially a recent wave of newer clients-is very telling," Victoria explains.
 "The expansion of one of our cruise-industry clients into Latin America clearly illustrates that middle-class consumers there have more and more disposable income.
 The e-commerce moves of another client, a global furniture retailer, in the Middle East reveals that more and more people there want to, and can afford to, furnish their homes with a well-known foreign brand."

-An increase in MotionPoint-powered translated, localized websites for the Chinese-speaking market also shows that growing businesses are aiming to court that market’s middle class as well, Victoria says.
+An increase in MotionPoint-powered translated, localised websites for the Chinese-speaking market also shows that growing businesses are aiming to court that market's middle class as well, Victoria says.

 Middle Class Spotlight: India